input-output-hk/cardanodocs.com-archived/_docs/2017-01-10-technical.md

 `Data` messages (along with transactions) are included into blocks.

 The more currency (or "stake") an address holds, the more likely it is to be chosen to generate a block.
-Please refer to [the pertinent section](/cardano/proof-of-stake/) for more details.
+Please read about [Ouroboros Proof of Stake Algorithm](/cardano/proof-of-stake/) for more details.

+In short:

+1.  send messages,
+2.  receive messages/transactions/etc,
-In short: Send messages, receive messages/transactions/etc, form a block (if you're the selected stakeholder), repeat.
+3.  form a block (if you are the slot leader),
+4.  repeat.

 ## Business logic